How Can I Receive VA Disability Benefits After Burn Pit Exposure?

 - Chronic bronchitis

-To receive a grant of benefits from these claims can be particularly difficult because VA decides them on a case-by-case basis.
+Receiving a grant of benefits from these claims can be especially difficult because VA decides them on a case-by-case basis.

 Showing That Your Condition Is Service-Connected